-- Help you identify and access appropriate services; - Instruct you about self-management of your health care conditions; and - Identify community resources to lend support as you learn to manage a chronic health condition.
+- Instruct you about self-management of your health care conditions; and - Identify community resources to lend support as you learn to manage a chronic health condition.

 Alternative services may be offered when they are medically appropriate and only utilized when you, your provider, and the Claims Administrator mutually agree.
 The availability of these services is specific to you for a set period of time based on your health condition.
 The Claims Administrator does not give up the right to administer your Benefits according to the terms of this Benefit Booklet or to discontinue any alternative services when they are no longer medically appropriate.
 The Plan is not obligated to cover the same or similar alternative services for any other Member in any other instance.